 In addition to the Norwalk Symphony Orchestra, CLAUDIA HAFER TONDI has performed as first violin with the Brooklyn Philharmonic Orchestra for over twenty-five years under the direction of Lukas Foss, Dennis Russell Davies, and Robert Spano.
 Her orchestral work also includes performances with the San Francisco Ballet and Opera Orchestras, the American Ballet Theater Orchestra, the Radio City Music Hall Orchestra, and roles as co-concertmaster with the Greenwich Symphony and concertmaster for several Broadway shows in New York City.
 Dedicated to music education, Claudia founded and developed string programs at the Luis Muñoz Marín School, the Roosevelt School in Bridgeport, CT, and the Samuel Staples Elementary School in Easton, CT and since 2012 has been a strings teacher with the KEYS Music Organization.
 In 2013, Claudia founded Heartstrings, a conductorless chamber orchestra that performs in senior nursing homes throughout Connecticut and supports young string students by helping them prepare and perform solos with live orchestral accompaniment.
 Claudia performs with numerous chamber ensembles and regularly appears with the Wallingford, Ridgefield, and Greater Bridgeport Symphony orchestras.

+ANDREW KNEBEL is a graduate of the Hartt School of Music/University of Hartford where he was a student of Steve Larson.
+He holds a Bachelor's degree in viola performance and music education.
+He has participated in master classes with John Largess (Miro SQ), Chauncey Patterson (Miami SQ), and Heidi Castleman.
 Andrew is a member of the Hartford Symphony Orchestra in Hartford, CT, the Eastern CT Symphony in New London, CT, the Norwalk Symphony in Norwalk, CT and freelances on viola and violin in Connecticut and New York.
 He has also played with Quartetto Vivo, The Living Room Players, the Spectrum String Quartet, and the Rocio String Quartet.

 He is currently the orchestra director at Highlands Middle School in White Plains, NY.
 He teaches private lessons on violin and viola in Westchester County, NY.
 He is also on faculty at Summertrios and The Lake Placid Chamber Seminar.
 He has also taught with the Hartt String Project, Project Music, and The Young People's Institute for Chamber Music.